 For more than 40 years, the National Institute for Trial Advocacy (NITA) has provided in-person legal advocacy skills training for lawyers.
 NITA holds about 300 one-day or multi-day courses annually for continuing legal education credits and accreditation.
 Intersecting demands on time, travel constraints and budget concerns led the non-profit organization to explore ways to provide an online programming component to complement its courses.

-Searching for ways to recharge its educational programs, NITA crafted a video strategy based on Mediasite that would strengthen the workforce, connect learners with other legal professional and give them access to a brand new catalog of courses without leaving their desks.
+Searching for ways to recharge its educational programs, NITA crafted a video strategy based on Mediasite that would strengthen the workforce, connect learners with other legal professionals and give them access to a brand new catalog of courses without leaving their desks.

 Through an online program, “Deposition Skills: Online,” instructors record lectures with Mediasite in NITA’s Studio71, and remote participants access classes through a catalog of on-demand lectures and participate in live classes with webcams.